Conditions of employment

 The AAD generally meets the cost of:

-• accommodation in Hobart, and transport between your accommodation and the AAD (usually by bus)
+• Accommodation in Hobart, and transport between your accommodation and the AAD (usually by bus)

-• storage of household goods and a motor vehicle (determined on a case by case basis).
+• Storage of household goods and a motor vehicle (determined on a case-by-case basis)*

 Working hours in Antarctica: